WSU-janderson/project6-multiset-design-microsand1/MultisetInventory.md

 I could have chosen to use a hashTable for my multiset which I feel would be more appropiate than a Binary Search Tree.

-A hashtable would have had a faster search and delete function, but the rade off would be development time
+A hashtable would have had a faster search and delete function with the same space complexity (kurtis), but the rade off would be development time

 A Hashtable would also not be simple to implement the sort function or other functions and methods.